-Before proceeding, if you are not familiar with GASB 68, we suggest you first read GASB 68 and GASB's A Plain-English Guide to Deferrals.
+Before proceeding, if you are not familiar with GASB 68, we suggest you first read GASB 68 at https://gasb.org.
 In addition, we suggest you read NMERB's Employer Primer - GASB 68 Implementation.

 Section 1: GASB 68 Requirements and the Journal Entry Tool